sammcj/treesummary/README.md

 Where `<path>` is the path to the directory containing the code.

 State is stored in the output/treesummary_state.pkl file, so you can run the script multiple times to generate summaries for different directories or resume from a previous run.

+If you have [Ingest](https://github.com/sammcj/ingest) installed, TreeSummary will give you an estimate of the number of tokens that will be used by the LLM.

 ## Config